BryanDomino/LLM-Workshop/README.md

 </p>

 ### Lab 2.2 - Test Model
 We can now test our model!
 Run the following cell and ask a question of your documents.
 For the our use case this would be questions about the EU AI Regulation.
-For example: *"NEED A QUESTION HERE"*
+For example: *"Does the EU act talk about ethics?"*

 <p align="center">
 <img src = images/question_test.png width="800">